tlenz02/tlenz02/README.md

 I transitioned into analytics from sales, which helped me develop an understanding of business processes and the importance of making decisions based on data.

+I work with SQL, Python and BI tools to analyze data, test hypotheses, calculate business metrics and present results through dashboards and clear analytical conclusions.

 ### 🛠 Tech Stack

 - **SQL** — data extraction, joins, CTEs, window functions, aggregations